kielwells/kielwells.github.io/_posts/2022-11-04-testing new apps.md

 Maybe VSCode will work, though?
 It's got a nice little file browser on the left side and seems to automagically allow me to update files where appropriate.

 Whatever I do, I need to find a way to convince myself to write more on a blog rather than on stupid internet platforms I don't or can't own, going forward.

+At least this has an edit capability, lol.